Part Three: Guidelines for Students

 (e) The name of the person with primary responsibility during the event.

-4. Events at which alcoholic beverages are being served may be terminated if the building administrator (or the designee), University Police, or the person having primary responsibility has reason to believe that the College policy is not being observed or that the situation is becoming uncontrollable.
+4. Events at which alcoholic beverages are being served may be terminated if the building administrator (or the designee), University Police, or the person having primary responsibility has reason to believe that the university policy is not being observed or that the situation is becoming uncontrollable.

 5. Prohibited alcoholic beverages may be confiscated and destroyed.